Max Roth Center 570-408-7856 (T) 570-408-3626 (F) Email

 This is a global service learning program in which students engage in projects with a local NGO.
 Projects and agencies served vary from year to year.
 In the past, students worked with the Aids Control Office Orphan project to develop a promotional film regarding their work and orphans served, studied community pharmqcies and their outreach, worked with issues related to Women's Right's, and did projects at Nyakahanga Hospital.

 Research practicum on Community Health:

 This is a course about how to do international research relative to international development and health.
 Students are immersed into local agencies and health care settings where they engage in gathering information relative to a research topic of their choice.
 This is a global health option.

-Students will spend four weeks abroad in the summer, experiencing cultural immersion in a rural area of Tanzania where they will learn about the community health and social programs of this part of East Africa.
+Students will spend 2-4 weeks abroad in the summer, experiencing cultural immersion in a rural area of Tanzania where they will learn about the community health and social programs of this part of East Africa.
 Our local collaborators are various agencies in rural, northwestern Tanzania.

 This program is designed to enhance exposure to a broad variety of topics related to international affairs, health services, public health, issues related to the United Nations Millennium Goals and international development in Africa.
 Students will be expected to keep daily journal entries and will also be given reading assignments and journal topics while in Tanzania.
 All students will have done an initial paper on a social or health issue in Tanzania during a required pre-trip course component.
 While in Tanzania, students will be required to do ethnographic research on this topic in order to revise and rewrite this research paper using their in-country experience during the program.

 There are no prerequisites for this trip other than successful completion of the mandatory pre-trip presentations on East Africa, which precede the study abroad program.
-This course presents an overview of African history and geography while focusing on East Africa issues.
+These present an overview of African history and geography while focusing on East Africa issues.
 Students will develop an ethnographic research proposal while in this course in preparation for the summer study abroad experience.